-7. For the purposes of the law, there is no need to bring in the concept of the Principal employer, unlike in the Contract Labour (Regulation and Abolition) Act, 1970.
-The actual employer-employee relation subsists, howsoever temporarily, and between the actual contractor who execute the work and the concerned workmen and it is the Contractor employer who should be responsible as employer for fulfilling all the obligations cast on the employees.
-In the case of a private individual who undertakes a Construction activity say building a house, directly not through a Contractor, he will be treated as his own Contractor and thus as employer under the law.
+7. For the purposes of the law, there is no need to bring in the concept of the principal employer, unlike in the Contract Labour (Regulation and Abolition) Act, 1970, the actual employer-employee relationship subsists, howsoever temporarily, and between the actual contractor who execute the work and the concerned workmen and it is the contractor employer who should be responsible as employee for fulfilling all the obligations cast on the employees.
+In the case of a private individual who undertakes a construction activity say building a house, directly not through a Contractor, he will be treated as his own contractor and thus as a employer under the law.

-8. While there are a few laws purporting to relate inter alia, to regulation of employment such as the Contract Labour (Regulation and Abolition) Act, 1970, the

-Inter State Migrant Workmen (Regulation of Employment, and Conditions of Servide) Act, 1979 etc., the proposed law for the construction workers is patterned on the lines of the Dock Workers (Regulation of Employment) Act, 1948.
-In fact, the conditions obtaining among the dock workers before implementation of the above law was similar to the conditions that now obtain in the construction industry, the only difference being that the construction industry is spread over the length and breath of the country unlike the dock industry which is confined to the ports.

-9. Clauses (a) (d) (e) and (f) of Article 39 enjoins the state to direct its policy towards securing
+8. While there are a few laws purporting to relate interalia, to regulation of employment such as the Contract Labour (Regulation and Apolition) Act, 1970, the Inter-State Migrant Workman (Regulation of Employment and Conditions of Service) Act, 1979 etc., the proposed law for the construction workers is patterned on the lines of the Dock Workers (Regulation of Employment) Act, 1948.
+In fact, the conditions obtaining among the Dock workers before implementation of the above law was similar to the conditions that now obtain in the construction industry, the only difference being that the construction industry is spread over the length and breadth of the country unlike the dock industry which is contined to the ports.
+9. Clauses (a) (d) (e) and (f) of Article 39 enjoins the State to direct its policy towards securing

-- (a) that the citizens, men and women equally, have right to an adequate means to livelihood; - (!) that there is equal pay for equal work for both men and women; - (e) that the health and strength of workers, men and women, and the tender age of children are not abused and that citizens are not forced by economic necessity to enter avocations unsuited to their age or strength; - (f) that children are given opportunities and facilities to develop in a healthy manner and in conditions or freedom and dignity and that childhood and youth are protected against exploitation and against moral and material abandonment.
+(a) that the citizens, men and women equally, have right to an adequate means to livlethood;

+- (d) that there is equal pay for equal work for both men and women; - (e) that the health and strength of workers, men and wonen, and the tender age of children are not abused and that citizens are not forced by economic necessity to enter avocations unsuited to their age or strength; - (f) that children are given opportunities and facilities to develop in a healthy manner and in conditions of freedom and dignity and that childhood and youth are protected against exploitation and against moral and material abandonment.

-Article 41 directs the State to make effective provisions for securing the right towards, to education and to public assistance in cases of amemployment, old-age, sickness and disablement, and in other cases of undeserved want.
+Article 41 directs the State to make effective provisions for securing the fight towards, to education and to public assistance in cases of unemployment, old-age, sickness and disablement, and in other cases of undeserved want.

 Article 42 provides that the State shall make provision for securing just and human conditions of work and for maternity relief.

-Article 43 commands that the state shall endeavour to secure, by suitable legislation of economic organisation or in any other way, to all workers, agricultural, industrial or otherwise, work a living wage , . conditions of work ensuring a decent standard of life and full employment of leisure and social and cultural opportunities.
-Article 43A provides that the state shall take steps by suitable legislation or in any other way, to secure the participation of workers in the Management of undertakings, establishments or other organisations engaged in any Industry.
+Article 43 commands that the State shall endeavour to secure, by suitable legislation of economic organisations or in any other way, to all workers, agricultural, industrial or otherwise, work as Living wage, conditions of work ensuring a decent standard of life and full enjoyment of leisure and social and culturual opportunities.